 10. National Toy & Transport Museum

-Sounds geeky but there is so much to see and do here!
+Sounds geeky but there is so much to see and do at the National Toy & Transport Museum!
 You will find vintage toys that will take you on a nostalgic trip back to your childhood, as well as rare, unusual and vintage aircraft, cars, trucks, fire engines, military vehicles and more.
 Entry is just $17.

 Hopefully you're no longer wondering what to do in Wanaka because as you can see there are plenty of things to do here.